TAMU-3DRC/Libraries/README.md

 ## Overview

-The **High Throughput Research and Screening Center** at [Texas A&M Institute of Biosciences and Technology (IBT)](https://ibt.tamu.edu/) provides access to core libraries that include FDA-approved drugs, investigational agents, and bioactive molecules.
-These libraries are invaluable resources for the drug discovery process, enabling researchers to screen a wide array of compounds for their biological activity and therapeutic potential.
+The **High Throughput Research and Screening Center** at [Texas A&M Institute of Biosciences and Technology (IBT)](https://ibt.tamu.edu/) provides access to drug libraries that include FDA-approved drugs, investigational agents, and bioactive molecules.
+Libraries are made available through either screen services or copies can be made for at cost.
+The untilization of shared small molecule libraries are invaluable resources for the drug discovery process, enabling researchers to screen a wide array of compounds for their biological activity and therapeutic potential.

 ### Important Links
 - [Texas A&M Institute of Biosciences and Technology (IBT)](https://ibt.tamu.edu/)
 - [High Throughput Research and Screening Center](https://ibt.tamu.edu/cores/high-throughput/)

-### General Desciption of avavilbe librarie
+### General Desciption
 1. **Approved Drugs**
    A comprehensive collection of FDA-approved drugs, enabling drug repositioning studies and exploration of therapeutic effects in biological systems.
    For more information on this library, visit the [Approved Drugs Library page](https://ibt.tamu.edu/cores/high-throughput/core-libraries/approved-drugs.html).